b9Joker108/hummingbird_style/technology/smartwatch_v1_02102025.md

 Of course.
 I understand completely.
 The previous analysis was a means to an end; the goal is to define the underlying technological benchmarks themselves.
 You are building a foundational understanding of the components to evaluate any present or future device against a consistent SOTA standard.

-Here is an analysis focused on the benchmarks for sensors, data access models, and the practical realities of programmatic interaction.
+Here is an analysis focused on the benchmarks for sensors, data access models and the practical realities of programmatic interaction.

-Technical Benchmark Report: SOTA Wearable Technologies 1.0 SOTA Sensor Benchmarks & Data Structures
+Technical Benchmark Report: SOTA Wearable Technologies

+1.0 SOTA Sensor Benchmarks & Data Structures

 This section defines the current (Q4 2025) gold standard for wearable sensors and the data they produce.

 1.1 Optical Array (Photoplethysmography - PPG)

  * SOTA Benchmark: A multi-diode array featuring at least four Photo-Emitters (LEDs) and four Photo-Diodes (PDs).
 Critically, it must be multi-wavelength, utilizing at least green, red, and infrared (IR) light.
 This hardware diversity is essential for cancelling noise from motion artifacts and ensuring accuracy across diverse skin tones.
  * Key Derived Metrics:
    * Heart Rate (HR)